arthurwu1227/Library-of-knowledge/README.md

  https://www.freetutorials.ca/ (Free content, which was usually paid.) https://www.freecodecamp.org/ (Free content.)
 _________________
-Is this illegal?
+Is this legal?
 I'm not sure.
-But these books have already passed through so many hands, it's probably not a huge threat by the time the book made its way down to me.
+But these books have already passed through so many hands, it's probably not a huge legal issue by the time the book made its way down to me and you.
 _________________
 Here are some good websites if you want to do some book-searching on your own: z-lib.org